The Kings Have Four Selections In 2020 NBA Draft … Still On The Hunt For A New General Manager

 BY: TOM WITT – @TOMTOOWITTY – SACTOWN CROWN – August 24, 2020

 SacTown Crown 2020 Sacramento Kings Offseason Opinions and Predictions!

 The Sacramento Kings finished the 2019-20 season 31-41, 12th overall in the NBA Western Conference.

 The Kings currently hold four selections in the 2020 draft.
 One in the first round and three in the second round.

-The NBA draft lottery, which takes place on 8/20, will determine the Kings first round selection.
+Sacramento will select 12th overall in the first round.
 Their second round picks include the 35th, 42nd, and 52nd selection.